JanDintel/appmonit-db/README.md

 # appmonit-db

-This shard will contain the code used for the internal storage layer for Appmonit
+This shard will contain the code used for the internal storage layer for Appmonit.
+This is pre Alpha stage, not used in production yet, expect lots of things to change.

 ## Installation